build-on-aws/content/posts/getting-started-with-opensearch-models/02-processing-inferences-using-ai21labs/index.md

 }
 ```

-Very cool, right?
+Cool, right?
 Just keep in mind that using pre-and-post processing functions creates a tight coupling between your connector and the API contract used by the model.
 Whenever that API contract changes because the endpoint schema is updated, you will need to update your connector blueprint accordingly.

 ## Automating steps

 At this point, you have successfully finished this tutorial and had the opportunity to explore the models' feature.
 Throughout the tutorial, you may have observed that the majority of the steps involved executing a series of commands against the OpenSearch cluster.
-However, this repetitive and manual process can be both tedious and prone to errors.
-Fortunately, there is a solution.
-OpenSearch offers RESTful APIs for almost every aspect, allowing you to automate the execution of the following steps programmatically.
+This repetitive and manual process can be both tedious and prone to errors.
+Fortunately, you can automate all of this.
+OpenSearch offers RESTful APIs for virtually everything, allowing you to automate the execution of the complicated processes like deploying models.

 ![automating steps](images/automating_steps.png)